makersacademy/takeaway-challenge/README.md

 - Customer can add any number of menu items to their order
 - Customer can view their current order
 - Customer receives a confirmation text with a delivery estimate
+- Checkout checks for empty orders
-- Checkout method double checks the total
+- Checkout method double-checks the total
 - Checkout clears the current order
 - Style is rubocop compliant
+- All methods are short and - I think - sensible
-- All methods have 100% test coverage **except** SMS (see below)
+- All files have 100% test coverage **except** SMS (see below)
 - Used mocking to avoid sending real sms messages from rspec tests

 ## Failed:

 - Didn't test SMS method due to begin/rescue block - TOLEARN
+- Didn't test Takeaway#clear which relied on Customer#order= - TOLEARN
 - Didn't fulfill the stretch goal of implementing SMS ordering - TODO

 #